splunk/simdata-examples/02 app management/README.md

 Before using this simulation, some configuration files need to be updated.

-In `app-man.json`, under the `transports` property there are some placeholder values for the `SplunkHEC` transport.
+In `app-man.json`, under the `transports` property, there are some placeholder values for the `SplunkHEC` transport.

 * `uri` is the Splunk Enterprise URI including the HEC port (8088 by default)
 * `token` is the Splunk Enterprise HEC token